 The waiters are friendly and knowledgeable and we went with their recommendations throughout, starting with one of the stars of the night, samosa chaat.
 The smashed samosas, covered in tamarind glaze and yoghurt, with crispy noodles and pomegranate seeds to add some crunch, were simply sensational.
 Next, we tried the keema pau – delicious spiced mutton – and lahori seekh, a wagyu mince kebab.

-For mains, we ordered the Mughal Room Makhani, which was rich and creamy, but the showstopper was the masalewali chanp, two huge lamb chops, served with beetroot salad and emberroasted onion.
+Our orders for the main course were Mughal Room Makhani, rich and creamy, and the show-stopping masalewali chanp, two huge lamb chops served with beetroot salad and ember-roasted onion.

 We were so full, but we had to try dessert (it’s a different stomach, right?).
 The sticky toffee pudding was sweet and delicious, but the standout for us was the lemon posset with raspberry sorbet – light, refreshing and just perfect.